Spearmint, Mint - Mentha, Egypt

-The spearmint belongs to the plant family of the lip bloom plants.
-There are many different species, but in general one can say that they are upright shrubs with a height of about 100 cm.
-They are generally undemanding and thrive on any soil and in temperate climates.
+Spearmint belongs to the family of the labiate family.
+There are many different types, but in general one can say that they are upright perennials with a stature height of approx. 100 cm.
+They are generally undemanding and thrive on any soil and in a temperate climate.

-The spearmint has a refreshing, sharp and slightly peppery aroma.
+Spearmint has a refreshing, pungent and slightly peppery aroma.

 Culinary use of mint

-It is one of the world's most popular herbs.
+It is one of the most popular herbs in the world.
 It is used in many ways.
-The spearmint is very popular in the production of cocktails and teas.
-It is ideal for preparing vegetable dishes, especially peas, potatoes, carrots, courgettes, aubergines and tomatoes.
+Mint is very popular in the production of cocktails and teas.
+It is ideal for preparing vegetable dishes, especially peas, potatoes, carrots, zucchini, eggplants and tomatoes.
 Here it gives the vegetables a wonderful light mint note.

 It also refines veal, pork or chicken.
-The English love it as a sauce to lamb.
-The fresh spice mixture Tabouleh is made from spearmint.
-It fits in marinades for salads and fish.
+The English love it as a sauce with lamb.
+The fresh spice blend tabbouleh is made from mint.
+It goes well with salads and fish in marinades.

-The herb spearmint seasons yogurt dressings to cucumber salad, cottage cheese to vegetable strips, or even Greek meatballs from minced meat with oregano and cinnamon.
+Mint seasoned yogurt to cucumber salad, curd cheese to strips of vegetables, or Greek meatballs made from minced meat with oregano and cinnamon.

-Mint goes well with other mild herbs such as basil, thyme, marjoram, parsley, oregano and spices like: sumac, ginger, cardamom, fenugreek, pepper, paprika, cloves, cumin.
+Mint goes well with other mild herbs such as basil, thyme, marjoram, parsley, oregano and spices such as: sumac, ginger, cardamom, fenugreek, pepper, paprika, cloves, cumin.

-Place the mint, like all other herbs and spices, in a well-sealed container.
-I recommend glasses with a screw cap because you can disinfect them well by boiling.
-Store them protected from the sun, dry and cool.
+Like all other herbs and spices, put the mint in a well-sealed container.
+I recommend jars with screw lids because they can be disinfected by boiling them.
+Then store them protected from the sun, dry and cool.